Student Handbook

 Laundry

 Washers and dryers are available for resident use only.
 Do not leave your clothes unattended.
 The college is not responsible for lost or damaged items.
-Immediately report any malfunction of the laundry machines to your RHD.
-Any guests found utilizing NJC laundry services will be banned from all Northeastern Residence Halls.
+Immediately report any malfunction of the laundry machines to your hall director or RA.
+Any guests found utilizing NJC laundry services will be banned from all residence halls.

 Ledges/Roofs

 For safety reasons, individuals are not allowed on ledges or roofs at any time.
-Violators may be suspended or evicted.
+Violators may be fined, suspended, or evicted.

 Littering